Introduction to the Project

 ConstellationCenter will be home for more than 500 small to mid-sized cultural organizations seeking performance spaces—an institution created for, and managed with, the Greater Boston performing arts community—as well as a venue for events of international prominence.

 The facility will contain five halls within one building, each hall designed to serve several different kinds of performances in a compatible way.
 For instance, the hall called the Odeon will be Boston’s only purpose-built opera house, and will transform into a concert hall, folk or jazz space, and wide screen cinema.
 The Great Hall will support over 40 different performance layouts, offering presenters and producers unprecedented options to optimize the connection with their audiences.

 Research is at the core of the project; accordingly, ConstellationCenter has conducted an extraordinary amount of research to date.
 Since 2000, the ConstellationCenter team has traveled around the globe to study the acoustics and architecture of over 800 historically significant sites.
 Recognizing the importance of creating a more intimate performance experience, we focused our studies on 100 of the best mid-size performance spaces.
 These exquisite rooms saw performances by masters such as Beethoven, Mozart, Haydn, Palestrina, Schönberg, and Bach.

 Our methodical research has led to numerous discoveries about the acoustical effects of materials, room shapes, finishes, decorations, and other building elements.
-These findings have informed our planning process, leading to an optimal acoustic design for each of our four halls.
+These findings have informed our planning process, leading to an optimal acoustic design for each of our five halls.
 The primary purpose of this research is to create a flexible facility with superb features that will inspire performers and give audiences experiences of unsurpassed power and immediacy; such experiences will provide a lifetime of rich and joyful experiences for both performers and audiences.

 Detail of early acoustical